 Erin has a BMus(Hons) in Musicology from the University of Auckland and a PhD on music in literature from the University of Edinburgh.
 After several years teaching university English in New Zealand and Canada, Erin is now retraining as a secondary English and Music teacher.
 She has sung in chamber and cathedral choirs in Scotland, Canada and New Zealand and is currently a member of the Auckland Chamber Choir.

-Anna Sedcole grew up playing the piano and violin, and later took up singing studies, completing her ATCL in 2000.
-Anna was a member of the TOWER New Zealand Youth Choir for over six years, during which time she toured with the choir to Europe in 1999 (winning the ‘Choir of the World’ title at the International Music Eisteddfod in Llangollen, Wales) and to Texas in 2001.
+Anna grew up in Christchurch, where she spent her formative years learning piano and violin, playing in competitions and orchestras and later singing in choirs.
+She was a member of the NZ Youth Choir for six years, during which time she toured to the Llangollen International Musical Eisteddfod in Wales where the choir won the coveted ‘Choir of the World’ title.

 Amanda was a member of the NZYC in 2010.